 Here at Aesthetic Bureau, all of the medical IPL and LED red light therapy machines we manufacture are included in the ARTG (Australian Therapeutic Goods Administration).

-XEN LED
+Xen LED

 Our Xen LED is the only medical aesthetic system in Australia that utilises the latest LED technology.
 This allows us to pack a much higher density of light-emitting diodes (LEDs) on our units than our competitors.
 While other systems on the market today pack only 1,800 LEDs maximum, the Xen LED packs 10,500 LEDs on ONE head.
 This gives it the ability to deliver the most optimised and high-intensity treatments with three clinically proven wavelengths.